greg-raven/Department-21/_posts/2008-10-22-would-you-hire-this-man.md

 ---
-title: 'Would you hire this man?'
+title: "Would you hire this man?"
 author: 'Noam Sain'
 layout: post
 ---